Kaden5480/poy-fast-reset/Guide.md

 Profiles contain their own saved states.
 By default, the "Default" profile is used.

-To give an idea what a "Profile" means in Fast Reset, here is an example of saved data for some custom profiles:
+To give an idea what a "profile" means in Fast Reset, here is an example of saved data for some custom profiles:
 ```
 Pocketwatch%/